luta-wolf/SQL_piscine/Day07/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement that returns aggregated information by person’s address, average age per address , the result of “(Maximal Age - Minimal Age ) / Maximal Age” that is presented as a formula column and the result of comparison between formula and average columns (other words, if formula is greater than  average then True, otherwise False value).
+Please write a SQL statement that returns aggregated information by person’s address , the result of “Maximal Age - (Minimal Age  / Maximal Age)” that is presented as a formula column, next one is average age per address and the result of comparison between formula and average columns (other words, if formula is greater than  average then True, otherwise False value).

 The result should be sorted by address column.
 Please take a look at the sample of output data below.